sinarest1608/Number-plate-search/README.md

 # Number-plate-search
-A simple python bot to get details of the vehicle and owner through vehicle number.
+A simple Python bot to get details of the vehicle and owner through vehicle number.

 ## Quick Guide
   1. Clone the repository.